HWal/HWSocketStation/README.md

 Download Adafruit BME280 sensor library from https://github.com/adafruit/Adafruit_BME280_Library .
 Choose "Download ZIP", extract the .zip file and move it to the Arduino library folder.

-Note: The file Adafruit_BME280.h contains the sensor I2C address on line 32.
-To be able to read data from the sensor, you may have to change the address from 0x77 to 0x76.
+Note: The file Adafruit_BME280.h contains the BME280 sensor I2C address on line 32.
+To be able to read data from it, you may have to change the address from 0x77 to 0x76.

 Connect to the webpage
 ----------------------
-You need to update the Arduino sketch with the ssid and WiFi password for your own local network.
-You will find the variables on lines 63 and 64.
+You need to update the Arduino sketch with the ssid and WiFi password for your local network.
+You will find these variables on lines 63 and 64.
+Compile and upload the sketch.
+As soon as the upload reaches 100%, open the serial monitor and check that the board connects to your WiFi network.

-When the board starts, the ip address of the board is reported on the serial monitor.
+The ip address of the board is reported on the serial monitor.
 Type this address into the address field of your browser on a PC or mobile phone.
 From the outside world you need to type your public ip address.
 This requires that you have performed the port forwarding mentioned above.

+You should now have a simple webpage on your browser, allowing you to manipulate the controls and view the data readings.